 Exceptional cropping abilities.
 Calypso is still one of the heaviest producers we've tested.
-3" fruit.
-Resistant to most diseases.
+Strong disease resistance to Mildews, Cucumber Mosaic Virus, Anthracnose, Angular Leaf Spot and Cucumber Scab.
 Calypso produces mostly female blossoms.
-Maturity is approximately 50 days.
+Maturity in 50-55 days.
 Approx. 100 seeds/pkg.

 Sow indoors 3-4 weeks prior to last frost or direct seed after all risk of frost.
 For indoor planting use 2 inches square jiffy strip pots and plant 1-2 seeds per square; thin to ensure one plant per pot.
 Plant seeds 1⁄2-1 inch deep, transplant or space plants 6 inches apart in rows 4-6 feet apart.
 Plants are tender, so soil should be warm (18-24 degrees C) for germination to begin.
 If growing on a trellis, space plants 18 inches apart.